-16. The community has been actively involved with the Commission in evaluating this application, and the Commission has devoted an extraordinary amount of its time and resources to this case.
+19. The community has been actively involved with the Commission in evaluating this application, and the Commission has devoted an extraordinary amount of its time and resources to this case.
 The Friends of the Field conveyed some of its concerns about this process to the Commission and in its February 16, 2022 motion for postponement, and while some will disagree with the Commission’s conclusions, there can be no reasonable doubt about the Commission’s transparency, evenhandedness, and thoroughness in considering all points of view in reaching those conclusions.

-17. The Commission evaluated the application based on whether, taken as a whole, the proposed project is likely to create objectionable impacts on neighboring properties.
+20. The Commission evaluated the application based on whether, taken as a whole, the proposed project is likely to create objectionable impacts on neighboring properties.
 While the immediate neighbors have a significant interest in the projects’ impacts on them, theirs is not the only interest the Commission must consider.
-The Commission has an obligation to weigh all of the impacts on the community, including the effect the project will have on ECC and its students, Maret’s students and parents, youth sports organizations in the District, Lafayette Elementary School children, neighbors who wish to use a nearby athletic field, and even those public school students who will have greater access to the Jelleff Recreation Center field if Maret has an alternative field and relinquishes its priority scheduling rights at Jelleff.
+The Commission has an obligation to weigh all of the impacts on the community, including the effect the project will have on ECC and its students, Maret’s students and parents, youth sports organizations in the District, Lafayette Elementary School children, neighbors who wish to use a nearby athletic field, and even those District of Columbia Public School (DCPS) students who will have greater access to the Jelleff Recreation Center field if Maret has an alternative field and relinquishes its priority scheduling rights at Jelleff.
 Indeed, each commissioner took an oath to “exercise my best judgment and . . . consider each matter before me from the viewpoint of the best interest of the District of Columbia as a whole.”

-18. The Commission has reviewed all aspects of the proposed sports field and has paid particular attention to eight key considerations to determine whether these plans would create objectionable impacts on the neighborhood: (1) the long-term financial stability that this project provides for ECC, permitting it to resume its educational mission; (2) the plan for both a multipurpose field and a baseball field rather than a single multipurpose field; (3) the extent to which the fields will be used by Maret, its lessees, and the community; (4) the management of stormwater; (5) the management of traffic and its impact on pedestrians and bicyclists; (6) the plans to preserve or transplant heritage trees; (7) the noise expected as a result of the project; (8) the use of turf rather than grass fields; and (9) the disruption created by construction of the fields.
+21. The Commission has reviewed all aspects of the proposed sports field and has paid particular attention to eight key considerations to determine whether these plans would create objectionable impacts on the neighborhood: (1) the long-term financial stability that this project provides for ECC, permitting it to resume its educational mission; (2) the plan for both a multipurpose field and a baseball field rather than a single multipurpose field; (3) the extent to which the fields will be used by Maret, its lessees, and the community; (4) the management of stormwater; (5) the management of traffic and its impact on pedestrians and bicyclists; (6) the plans to preserve or transplant heritage trees; (7) the noise expected as a result of the project; (8) the use of turf rather than grass fields; and (9) the disruption created by construction of the fields.
 The Commission proposes extensive conditions (see the Attachment to this Resolution) that it believes will adequately mitigate any objectionable impacts.